-Tracks percentage completion of the Task List (see Tracking Tasks).
+Tracks percentage completion of the Task List (see Track Tasks).

 Estate net value is the value of all estate assets, minus any debts or obligations, and is calculated using information entered on the other tabs.

 At Death: The net worth of the estate at the time of death, considering both assets and debts.
 This number is important when determining estate taxes.

 Remaining: The current net worth of the estate, including assets that have not yet been distributed, minus any remaining debts (including unreimbursed executor expenses).
 Does not include distributions already done.